lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ## isNative

-Checks if `value` is a native function.
+Checks if `value` is a pristine native function.

 **Since**
 3.0.0